Internet-Draft Enhanced VPN Framework June 2024

 The requirements of enhanced VPN services cannot simply be met by overlay networks, as enhanced VPN services require tighter coordination and integration between the overlay and the underlay networks.

 In the overlay network, the VPN has been defined as the network construct to provide the required connectivity for different services or customers.
 Multiple VPN flavors can be considered to create that construct [RFC4026].
-In the underlay network, the concept of a Network Resource Partition (NRP) as defined in [I-D.ietf-teas-ietf-network-slices] is used to represent a subset of the buffer/queuing/scheduling resources and associated policies in the underlay network.
+In the underlay network, the NRP is used to represent a subset of the network resources and associated policies in the underlay network.
 An NRP can be associated with a dedicated or shared network topology to select or specify the set of links and nodes involved.

 An enhanced VPN service can be realized by integrating a VPN in the overlay and an NRP in the underlay.
 This is called an NRP-based enhanced VPN.
 In doing so, an enhanced VPN service can provide enhanced properties, such as guaranteed resources and assured or predictable performance.
-An enhanced VPN service may also involve a set of service functions (Section 1.4 of [RFC7665]).
-The techniques for delivering an NRP-based enhanced VPN can be used to instantiate a network slice service, and they can also be of use in general cases to provide enhanced connectivity services between customer sites or service endpoints.
+An enhanced VPN service may also involve a set of service functions (see Section 1.4 of [RFC7665] for the definition of service function).
+The techniques for delivering an NRP-based enhanced VPN can be used to instantiate a network slice service (as described in Section 6), and they can also be of use in general cases to provide enhanced connectivity services between customer sites or service endpoints.

 This document describes a framework for using existing, modified, and potential new technologies as components to provide NRP-based enhanced VPN services.
 Specifically, this document provides: